neuropoly/Susceptibility-Separation-Phantom/README.md

 ### Results:

-All the resulting maps are available in the repository as essential reference points for anyone seeking to reproduce the work.<br>
+All the resulting maps are available in the repository as essential reference points for anyone seeking to reproduce the work.

 ![image](https://github.com/neuropoly/Susceptibility-Separation-Phantom/assets/77506715/1cdaa86d-b1dd-4529-b91f-87bfe247ed57)